 Yelp/ Nick S.

-Run by the Katsigiannis family for the last 19 years, this 33 year old local favorite has been turning out top-notch pies made with fresh dough (made up to four times per day) and fresh vegetables.
-The old-school, welcoming spot is making thick-crusted pies loaded with cheese, homemade sauce, and a massive variety of toppings ranging from sliced tomato and anchovy to chicken fingers, eggplant, pastrami, and banana peppers.
+Run by the Katsigiannis family for the last 20 years, this 34-year-old local favorite has been turning out top-notch pies made with fresh dough (made up to four times per day) and fresh vegetables.
+The welcoming, old-school spot is making thick-crusted pies loaded with cheese, homemade sauce, and a massive variety of toppings ranging from sliced tomato and anchovy to chicken fingers, eggplant, pastrami, and banana peppers.
 The steak and cheese calzone is also a major winner.

 Photo by Carol C. via Yelp

-Il Vicino has nine locations in the region, and has been going strong in Albuquerque (the original location) since 1992.
-Pizzas here are baked hot and fast in a wood fired oven, made with fresh, high-quality ingredients, and are inspired by chef Tom White’s trips to Italy.
-You can build your own pizza using creative ingredients like balsamic onions, green chile, capicola, white anchovies, Portobello mushrooms, and fiery shrimp, or choose from a gourmet selection including Motorino (Alfredo sauce, spinach, artichoke hearts, roasted tomatoes, balsamic onions, and pesto); Prosciutto e Rucola (prosciutto, San Marzano tomato sauce, olive oil, fresh mozzarella, arugula, cherry tomatoes); and Tartufo (truffle mushroom cream, mozzarella, Portobello mushrooms, caramelized onions, and chopped parsley).
+Il Vicino has nine locations in the region and has been going strong in Albuquerque (the original location) since 1992.
+Pizzas here are baked hot and fast in a wood-fired oven, made with fresh, high-quality ingredients, and are inspired by chef Tom White’s trips to Italy.
+You can build your own pizza using creative ingredients such as balsamic onions, green chile, capicola, white anchovies, Portobello mushrooms, and fiery shrimp, or choose from a gourmet selection including Motorino (Alfredo sauce, spinach, artichoke hearts, roasted tomatoes, balsamic onions, and pesto); Prosciutto e Rucola (prosciutto, San Marzano tomato sauce, olive oil, fresh mozzarella, arugula, cherry tomatoes); and Tartufo (truffle mushroom cream, mozzarella, Portobello mushrooms, caramelized onions, and chopped parsley).

 Photo by Stacey T. via Yelp

 “Omaggio” is Italian for “homage,” and everything this restaurant does is an homage to its Italian roots.
-The restaurant itself is modeled after authentic Italian pizza restaurants, the ingredients are as fresh as can be, and pizzas are cooked in a blazing hot oven.
-There’s a massive variety of pizzas on offer, including 13 “classic” pizzas (for example the Calabrese, with tomato sauce, fresh mozzarella, homemade Italian sausage, pepperoni, pecorino Romano, and olive oil) and 8 white pizzas (including the Pera Gorgonzola (whole milk mozzarella, gorgonzola, and sliced pears).
-If you’d prefer to decorate your own pie, you can choose from 30 different toppings including homemade Italian sausage or meatballs, San Daniele prosciutto, basil pesto, and goat cheese.
+The restaurant itself is modeled after authentic Italian pizza restaurants, the ingredients are as fresh as can be, and pizzas are cooked in a blazing-hot oven.
+There’s a massive variety of pizzas on offer, including 13 “classic” pizzas (for example, the Calabrese, with tomato sauce, fresh mozzarella, homemade Italian sausage, pepperoni, pecorino Romano, and olive oil) and eight white pizzas (including the Pera Gorgonzola: whole milk mozzarella, gorgonzola, and sliced pears).
+If you’d prefer to decorate your own pie, you can choose from 30 different toppings, including homemade Italian sausage or meatballs, San Daniele prosciutto, basil pesto, and goat cheese.

 Yelp/ Nisa T.

 “Prairie made.
 Hell fired” is the motto of Blackbird, which got its start slinging artisan pizza pies from a mobile truck that would cater events on weekends.
 Its success was largely dependent on the quality of the ingredients used – flour from North Dakota wheat, seasonal local produce and herbs – as well as the years of trial and error that went into perfecting the dough and technique.
-Today Blackbird is one of Fargo’s most popular restaurants, serving some truly outstanding pizza with creative toppings like béchamel, housemade sausage, Granny Smith apple, and fresh sage; and roasted chicken, housemade sweet chili and peanut sauces, fresh peppers, red onion, snap peas, and cilantro; and béchamel, mozzarella, Canadian bacon, smoked bacon, maple syrup, and a sunny side up egg.
+Today Blackbird is one of Fargo’s most popular restaurants, serving some truly outstanding pizza with creative toppings such as béchamel, housemade sausage, Granny Smith apple, and fresh sage; roasted chicken, housemade sweet chili and peanut sauces, fresh peppers, red onion, snap peas, and cilantro; and béchamel, mozzarella, Canadian bacon, smoked bacon, maple syrup, and a sunny-side-up egg.